What a girl can’t and won’t deny: her love for a sweet treat

 Finding Inner Peace

 I have to be honest, I’m still working on maintaining my peace.
 With the small changes that I’ve made, I’ve noticed that I feel less worried.
-It’s my life, and I’m not going to let anyone try and drain my own energy.
+It’s my life, and I’m not going to let anyone drain my own energy.

 This honestly requires a lot of inner work where you unlearn old habits and become aware of what you bring into your life.
 This self-awareness can allow you to find true peace because you truly understand what’s positively impacting your life - you understand what you need/want in your life versus what you don’t.